How to request a credit line increase with Credit One

 What to do if Credit One denies your request

 Improve your credit score.
-You should do all you can to increase your credit score, including making on-time payments, paying down debt and refraining from opening or closing other accounts you have.
-If you focus on improving your credit score for at least six months, it’s possible you could qualify for an automatic Credit One credit limit increase or get one if you ask again.
+You should do all you can to increase your credit score, including making on-time payments, paying down debt and refraining from opening or closing any other accounts.
+If you work to improve your credit for at least six months, it’s possible you could qualify for an automatic credit limit increase or get one if you ask again.